 Finally, to review the spending history on your child’s Xbox One account, you will need to sign in to your Microsoft account on your web browser and then go to the Order History page.

 You can also help manage your children's spending with GoHenry, where you can set spending limits and rules from within your GoHenry parent app.
-With GoHenry you have full visibility over your child’s spending, as well as having that extra layer of security with spending limits and rules to stop any in-game purchases spiralling out of control.
+With GoHenry you have full visibility over your spending on your child's prepaid debit card, as well as having that extra layer of security with spending limits and rules to stop any in-game purchases spiralling out of control.